 In fact, the charcoal works best when taken in tandem with the bad stuff, so I’ll often make this my last drink of the night instead of my first drink of the morning.
 Make it with or without alcohol — Black Friday IS a Friday, after all!

-I love a monochromatic look once in a while, so I made activated charcoal ice cubes for these (the powder from one 260 mg capsule colored a 4 cube tray).
+We love a monochromatic look (once in a while).
+So we made activated charcoal ice cubes for these.
+The powder from one 260 mg capsule colored a 4 cube tray.
 Don’t they look a bit like pretty, squared-off coals?

 Related post: